ZigaLarissa/chatbot/README.md

 - Offer an accessible interface where anyone can chat with the bot and see language modeling in action.

 ## Dataset
 The model is trained on the [DailyDialog Dataset](https://aclanthology.org/I17-1099/), which includes multi-turn dialogues designed to represent daily interactions.
-You can download the dataset directly from [here](http://yanran.li/files/ijcnlp_dailydialog.zip).

 ### Dataset Details:
 - **Topics**: Dialogues span various topics including personal life, health, work, and relationships.